 The process of viewing and shortlisting properties will vary depending on how much research has been done prior to buying and how familiar you are with the area and the real estate market.
 Expect anywhere from a few days to a few weeks and even months to find the right property to buy.
 This process is often made much smoother with the assistance of a buyer’s agent who can guide you through the process of buying, navigate the real estate market for you and set up and organise property viewings on your behalf.

-If you’re planning your viewing trip, don’t miss our tips on how to make it a success in your free Viewing Trip Guide.
+If you’re planning a visit to Australia to see some homes, don’t miss our tips on how to make it a success in your free Viewing Trip Guide.

 The purchase stage

 Now that you have your professional support team organised, your financing arranged and you’ve found a property that you like, you can begin the process of submitting an offer and entering into a contract..

 Once you find the right place you will submit an offer on a document called Contract of Sale.
 This document will outline offer price, terms and conditions and dates.
 When submitting the contract to the seller’s agent there is a period of negotiation until both parties can come to an agreement (sometimes an agreement can’t be settled upon).

 You will likely want to obtain legal advice with regards to the contract and include any conditions of the contract such as a building and pest inspection, valuation and any other matters to address before the contract is final.